Concordium/Testnet3-Challenges/README.md

 - Concordium approves correct and signed submissions and merges them to the main branch on the initial repo.

 ## Bugs and Improvements
-If you encounter a bug, please submit a bug report with a short description, steps to reproduce, platform and OS, expected result and actual result.
+If you encounter a problem, please check already reported issues in [Project Bugs & Improvements](https://github.com/Concordium/Testnet3-Challenges/projects/2) and known issues under [Troubleshooting](https://developers.concordium.com/testnet/docs/troubleshooting) first.
+To submit a bug report, please go to [Issues](https://github.com/Concordium/Testnet3-Challenges/issues) and provide a short description, steps to reproduce, platform and OS, expected result and actual result.
 We also welcome suggestions for improvements.
-New issues can be reported in [Issues](https://github.com/Concordium/Testnet3-Challenges/issues) and reported issues can be viewed in [Project Bugs & Improvements](https://github.com/Concordium/Testnet3-Challenges/projects/2).

 ## Documentation and Help
 - Concordium testnet information, step-by-step guides, and troubleshooting can be found [here](https://developers.concordium.com/testnet).